TheIceCreamTroll/VolumeToChapterConverter/readme.md

 * `Series Title - c002 (v01) - p000 [sometingelse] [sometingextra] [Chapter Title].jpg` To get the chapter title for both, use `-i -1`

 ### Adding metadata to your new chapters
-To bulk-add metadata to your chapters, I recommend [ThePromidius](https://github.com/ThePromidius)'s [Manga-Manager](https://github.com/ThePromidius/Manga-Manager) and / or my [BatchComicTagger](https://github.com/TheIceCreamTroll/BatchComicTagger), which can also scrape metadata from some Fandom wikis
+To bulk-add metadata to your chapters, I highly recommend [ThePromidius](https://github.com/ThePromidius)'s [Manga-Manager](https://github.com/ThePromidius/Manga-Manager) and / or my [BatchComicTagger](https://github.com/TheIceCreamTroll/BatchComicTagger), which can also scrape metadata from some Fandom wikis